ScriptersCF/Discord_Bot/README.md

-# Discord_Bot
+# Mr. SCF Discord Bot
-The source for the bot that we use in our Discord server.
+Here you will find the source code of the bot that we use in our Discord server.